burrittresearch/stock-market-forecasting-in-python/README.md

 Because of the time-driven nature of market assets, three different time intervals are used when running the models.
 The default time intervals are one day ('1d'), one week ('1wk'), and one month ('1mo').
 The models are run and looped through these different intervals, which can be adjusted by the user.
 The default time period (duration) is the maximum available data ('max'), which can also be adjusted by the user.

-### Model Results on Nasdaq and IBM Prices

-The notebook includes results from the models run on two assets, the NASDAQ composite ('^IXIC') and IBM ('ibm').
-For both assets the default intervals ('1d', '1wk', '1mo') and the default time period ('max') were used.
-For the classification model, the NASDAQ accuracy scores ranged from 0.35 to 0.47, which indicated the model worked below average.
-For IBM precision scores ranged from 0.50 to 0.52, which indicated the model below average.
-For the regression model, the NASDAQ r2 scores ranged from 0.98 to 0.99, which indicated the model worked well.
-For IBM r2 scores ranged from 0.91 to 0.95, which indicated the model worked well.

 ### Available Methods